Port Sunlight: Community

 Hulme Hall was built as a women's dining hall, but is now in use as a local community centre and hosts events.

 The Cottage Hospital, opened in 1907, was closed for many years but refurbished and reopened in 2008 as the Leverhulme Hotel.

 Until the 1980s, all residents were employees of Unilever and their families.
 During this decade the houses were first sold privately.
 The former village school is now a working men's club.

 The Port Sunlight River Park, on the banks of the River Mersey between Cammell Laird Shipyard and Bromborough Dock, opened to the public in 2014.
 The park is opposite Otterspool promenade and offers a view of Liverpool's waterfront, including the Anglican Cathedral and the Royal Albert Dock.
 It is an open, natural space that has been created on the former landfill site at Bromborough Dock.
 The site has been taken over by The Land Trust, 'a charity that is committed to the long term, sustainable management of open space for community benefit'.
 Walkways allow the public to appreciate the wildflowers and other wildlife; there is also a wetland area.

 Transport

-The area is served by both Bebington and Port Sunlight railway stations, on the Wirral Line of the Merseyrail network.
+The area is served by Port Sunlight, Spital, and Bebington railway stations, on the Wirral Line of the Merseyrail network.
 There are regular train services to Chester, Ellesmere Port and to Liverpool via Birkenhead.